-Moreover, in relation to doctoral students, the "Guidelines for the Employment and Training of Postdoctoral Researchers" (December 3, 2020, Committee on Human Resources, Council for Science and Technology) note that "while they are students, they also possess aspects of researchers, and so it is a key obligation of universities that train researchers to guarantee their treatment and maintain an environment in which they can carry out research activities"; "it is particularly important to treat them based on appropriate evaluations of their contributions, including paying them according to the hours they have worked under appropriate work management by determining compensation commensurate with the nature and content of their duties"; and "in your application for competitive research funds, there is a need to include the costs required if you are employing an RA in a university, and you should review the university's rules to ensure that you can pay your RA(s) an appropriate level of compensation."
+Moreover, in relation to doctoral students (second semester), the "Guidelines for the Employment and Training of Postdoctoral Researchers" (December 3, 2020, Committee on Human Resources, Council for Science and Technology) note that "while they are students, they also possess aspects of researchers, and it is a key obligation of universities that train researchers to guarantee their treatment and maintain an environment in which they can carry out research activities;" "it is particularly important to treat them based on appropriate evaluations of their contributions, including paying them according to the hours they have worked under appropriate work management by determining compensation commensurate with the nature and content of their duties;" and "in your application for competitive research funds, there is a need to include the expenses required as direct costs if you are employing an RA in a university, and you should review the university's rules to ensure that you can pay your RA(s) an appropriate level of compensation."

-Based on these considerations, in this program, it is encouraged to proactive employ (latter-stage) doctoral students who are necessary for the execution of R&D as RAs and TAs, and in so doing, it is required to set rates commensurate with the nature and content of their work, and pay them the salary based on the time they engage in their work under appropriate work management.
-In addition, when applying for this program, please make sure that the application is based on a budget plan that also takes into account the amount of salary for (latter-stage) doctoral student mentioned above.
+Based on the above, in this program, please actively employ doctoral students who are necessary for the execution of your research as RAs, etc., and pay them according to the hours they have worked under appropriate work management by setting a unit price commensurate with the nature and content of their duties, while aiming for the salary level to be equivalent to the cost of living.
+In addition, when applying for this program, please apply with a financial plan that also takes into account the costs of the above-mentioned doctoral students.

-- With regard to the salary level equivalent to living expenses (around 1.8-2.4 million yen per year), the "5th Science and Technology Basic Plan" assumes that 1.8 million yen per year is an amount equivalent to living expenses; it also references payments to excellent doctoral students-doctoral course students (DC) who are paid research subsidies so they can give their undivided attention to their research without feeling financial unease-and gives 1.8-2.4 million yen per year as an indicative range for the amount needed to live. - With regard to the treatment of doctoral students who have been hired to carry out a research project, the "Guidelines for the Employment and Training of Postdoctoral Researchers" state that "the standard pay for a specially-appointed assistant professor employed with competitive research funds is considered to be around 2,000 yen to 2,500 yen per hour, taking average amounts of pay into account."
+- Under the 6th Science, Technology, and Innovation Basic Plan, the amount equivalent to living expenses of doctoral students is set as a minimum of 1.8 million yen per year.
+In addition, in order for excellent doctoral students to focus on their research without financial concerns, it also states a significant expansion of the number of beneficiaries receiving about 2.4 million yen per year that is equivalent to the stipend paid through the JSPS Research Fellowship for Young Researchers (Doctoral Course Students (DC)) program. - With regard to the treatment of doctoral students who have been hired to carry out a research project, the "Guidelines for the Employment and Training of Postdoctoral Researchers" state that "the standard pay for a specially-appointed assistant professor employed with competitive research fund is considered to be around 2,000 yen to 2,500 yen per hour\, taking average amounts of pay into account." - The specific amount and period of payment will be determined by the research institution.
+There is no restriction on the amount of payment above or below the level mentioned above. - When employing students as RAs, etc., please pay attention so that they do not work excessive hours, and consider the balance between work time and the doctoral students' own research and study time.

-- The specific amount and period of payment will be determined by the research institution.
-There is no restriction on the amount of payment above or below the level mentioned above. - When employing students as RAs, etc., please pay attention so they do not work excessive hours, and consider the balance between work time and the doctoral students' own research and study time.
+\ The standard pay for a specially-appointed assistant professor employed with competitive research funds is considered to be around 2,000 yen to 2,500 yen per hour, taking average amounts of pay into account.
+(Calculated based on the median monthly salary (between 400,000 and 450,000 Yen) of specially-appointed assistant professors according to the Survey on Instructor Employment at Research Universities (Preliminary Report) published August 2020 divided by the number of working hours per day (between 7 hours 45 minutes and 8 hours) for actual days worked (between 19 and 20 days), excepting weekends and holidays, and multiplying by 0.8 in light of their status as doctoral students.)